titouancreach/vuejs-redux/README.md

 # Multiple store

 You can combine multiple store if needed.
 Just use the Provider component multiple time.
-You can obviously create an helper component or whatever to compose this.
+You can obviously create a helper component to compose this.

 ```vue
 <template>